eviction rescission - lack of consent - Johannesburg

 On 4 February 2016, Justice Mphahlehle handed down judgment preventing the owner of the Kribilly block of flats from evicting the residents until they had an opportunity to appeal against their eviction order.
 The order allows the occupiers an opportunity to challenge the eviction order.

 SERI's application for leave to appeal the judgment was denied by the High Court on 5 February 2016 and later by the Supreme Court of Appeal.
-SERI was granted leave to appeal by the Constitutional Court, however, and the matter will be argued on 14 February 2017.
+SERI was granted leave to appeal by the Constitutional Court, however, and the matter was argued on 14 February 2017.